Time-Honored Principles and Experience

 At this stage, we are introduced to the individuals being offered executive coaching.
 In conjunction with the organization, we present information and respond to questions.
 The individual is then given the choice to participate in executive coaching.

-After the coaching client has had the opportunity to meet one or more coaches, they will have the final say for which coach offers the best fit.
+After the coaching client has had the opportunity to meet one or more coaches, they often have the final say on which coach offers the best fit for them.
 Once selected, service agreements are finalized with our sponsoring organization.

-The coaching process begins with three primary areas of discovery: assessment, interviews and documentation.
+The coaching process begins with three primary areas of discovery: standardized assessment, peer interviews and documentation.
 Relevant information from key stakeholders and the company helps our client prioritize their development needs and opportunities.

-The end result of the discovery process will clarify the need and priorities for coaching, along with approvals from the leader’s executive sponsor.
-Using the company or our plan templates, we clearly define goal statements, action plans and relevant measures to confirm progress.
+The end result of the discovery process will identify the need and priorities for coaching, along with approvals from the leader’s executive sponsor.
+Using the company or our plan templates, we define goal statements, action plans and critical measures to confirm progress.

 We leverage one-on-one coaching meetings to customize the design needed to grow the leadership and management skills of our clients.
 To be effective, we have learned that coaching must be owned by the executive, must be future focused and must take advantage of job experiences.